“Where does John 1:1 say Jesus is God?”

 Jesus Christ is God and has all the attributes that the Father has.
 But He is not the first person of the Trinity. [the Son is not the Father] All this is concisely affirmed in καὶ θεὸς ἦν ὁ λόγος. “ Basics of Biblical Greek, William D. Mounce, Zondervan, 1993, p.
 28-29.
 (Quoting Daniel Wallace) (Daniel Wallace goes much more in depth on John 1:1 in respect to the grammatical issues discussed here, in his Greek Grammar Beyond the Basics, pages 41, 257-259 and 266-269.

 So, here we have the principle of Sola Scriptura as the basis for all sound doctrine and theology.
-The first four Ecumenical councils were right, only because they got the Bible right.
+The first four Ecumenical councils were right, on the theological issues related to who Christ is, the Deity of Christ, the Trinity, the humanity of Christ (the “canons” are not necessarily correct doctrinally) – the theology was right only because they got the Bible right.
 We don’t need Popes or any idea of an “infallible church council”.
-The Scriptures themselves teach us sound doctrine, and the good and right decisions in the Ecumenical councils derive their rightness from Scripture itself.
+There was no “Pope” in the sense of “bishop of Rome over all other bishops” at that time.
+The Scriptures themselves teach us sound doctrine, and the good and right theological decisions in the Ecumenical councils derive their rightness from Scripture itself.
 Only Scripture is infallible.
 Here we see the Greek grammar and syntax teaching us the distinction between nature and person.
 God revealed the doctrine of the Trinity based on the Scriptures alone; Sola Scriptura stands.

 Some of this is from a larger article a few years ago at another blog, where Paul Williams, a Muslim, agreed that the Greek grammar meant the traditional view – that the 3rd clause taught the Deity of Christ.